-Effective risk management is vital for Hawkesbury City Council to safeguard its infrastructure, community, and service assets, many of which are essential for the community's day-today functioning.
-Key assets, such as community buildings that provide critical services, must remain operational to avoid disruptions that could affect the livelihoods and well-being of Hawkesbury residents.
-The Enterprise Risk Management Framework (ERMF) guides the Council's approach to managing infrastructure risks, while the Risk Appetite Statement sets acceptable risk levels, ensuring that all risk treatments are aligned with the Council's tolerance for risk exposure.
+Effective risk management is vital for Hawkesbury City Council to safeguard its infrastructure, community, and service assets, many of which are essential for the community's day-to-day functioning.
+Key assets, such as drainage pipes, pits, open channel that provide critical services, must remain operational to avoid disruptions that could affect the livelihoods and well-being of Hawkesbury residents.
+The Risk Management Framework (RMF) guides the Council's approach to managing infrastructure risks, while the Risk Appetite Statement sets acceptable risk levels, ensuring that all risk treatments are aligned with the Council's tolerance for risk exposure.